 5.4 Except as provided in this policy, NIA will not provide your personal information to third parties.

-6.1 Personal information that you submit for publication on the NIA website may be available, via the internet, around the world.
-NIA cannot prevent the use or misuse of such information by others.
+6.3 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
+We cannot prevent the use or misuse of such personal data by others.

 7. Retaining personal information